 Bacteria are the most effective compost makers in your compost pile.
 They are the first to break down plant tissue.
-Then comes the fungi and protozoans to help with the process.
-The arthropodes, like centipedes, beetles, millipedes and worms, bring in the finishing touches to complete the composting.
+Then come the fungi and protozoans to help with the process.
+The arthropods, like centipedes, beetles, millipedes and worms, bring in the finishing touches to complete the composting.

 4. Smaller is Better

 The materials will break down faster if the micro-organisms have more surface area to eat.
 Chopping your garden materials with a chipper, shredder, or lawnmower will help them decompose faster.